voxpupuli/puppet-cassandra/README.md

 ##### `opscenter_subnets`
-A list of subnets that are to be allowed connection to port 61620 for nodes built with cassandra::opscenter and 61621 for nodes built with cassandra::datastax_agent.
+A list of subnets that are to be allowed connection to port 61621 for nodes built with cassandra::datastax_agent.
 Default value '['0.0.0.0/0']'

 ### Class: cassandra::java